Outsourced Compliance Officers & Co-sourcing Support for Compliance Programs

 Outsourcing the Compliance Program

-Some organizations decide that employing consultants to assist directly in the operation and management of their compliance program is the best approach.
-There are three variations on this; (a) employing a consultant as an Interim Compliance Officer (ICO) during a transition period, (b) engaging a consultant to be the Designated Compliance Officer (DCO) to manage the compliance program, and (c) Outsourcing all facets of the Compliance Program to a consulting firm.
+Some organizations decide that hiring an outsourced compliance officer (e.g. Cheif Compliance Officer, Director of Compliance, etc.) to assist directly in the operation and management of their compliance program is the best approach.
+There are three variations on this; (a) employing a consultant as an Interim Compliance Officer (ICO) for a temporary period, (b) engaging a consultant to be the External or Designated Compliance Officer (DCO) to manage the compliance program, and (c) Outsourcing all facets of the Compliance Program to a consulting firm.

-It is increasingly common for healthcare organizations to outsource their compliance program to Interim Compliance Officers to temporarily fill gaps when an incumbent leaves, or smaller organizations contracting the function out to an individual or firm to assume responsibility by providing a Designated Compliance Officer.
+It is increasingly common for healthcare organizations to outsource their compliance program to Interim Compliance Officers to temporarily fill gaps when an incumbent leaves, or smaller organizations outsourcing the compliance function to an individual or firm to assume responsibility by providing a Designated Compliance Officer.
 In an Outsourcing scenario, ownership of the Compliance Office is transferred to an expert firm that provides needed expertise.

-Choosing the Outsource solution is often driven by the challenge of finding the right resources to support compliance programs.
+Choosing to hire an outsourced compliance officer is often driven by the challenge of finding the right resources to support compliance programs.
 This has driven demand for compliance experts, and in turn, is driving available supply of quality candidates down, causing costs of qualified, experienced talent to go up.
 This is especially challenging for organizations that have tight budgets, while at the same time face high regulatory scrutiny and risk.
 However, many small organizations find that with a highly experienced expert, it may not be necessary to have someone on site full time.
 In fact, the OIG recognized this, when they suggested using outside experts as an option, however: “if this role is outsourced, it is beneficial for the (contracted) compliance officer to have sufficient interactions… to be able to effectively understand the inner workings” of the organization.
-They also recognized that a compliance officer may serve multiple organizations.
+They also recognized that an outsourced chief compliance officer may serve multiple organizations.

 Interim Compliance Officer (ICO)